walidsa3d/cinemaflix/README.md

 #Palmyra
 A cli application for searching movies and series on torrent sites and streaming them.

-##Supported providers
+##Providers
-Kickasstorrents
+- Kickasstorrents
-EZTV
+- Strike
-The Pirate Bay
+- The Pirate Bay
-YTS
-TheOldPirateBay
+- TheOldPirateBay
+- YTS
-Limetorrents
+- Limetorrents
-Nyaa.se
+- Nyaa.se
-Strike
+- Eztv
+##Install